thedoomed/EyeStep-CPP/DISA/Utility/README.md

 It's up to you when you want to break it.
 Call dbg.stop() when you want to stop the debug, and then you can view the latest results.<br>

-This is useful if you want to run code that will invoke execution at the instruction.
+This is useful if you want to run a code that will invoke execution at the address.